 Do Not Call OL Alleles If Excessive Number of OL’s causes OSIRIS to not mark with an allele those peaks that are off-ladder if the “Max. off-ladder alleles per sample” threshold is exceeded.
 Selecting this parameter may reduce the number of pull-up or shifted peaks that are labeled with an allele.
 However, if this rule is triggered, genuine off-ladder alleles will also not be labeled.
 Editing will allow any affected allele calls to be re-applied to their peaks.

 Call Peaks That Are Identified As Adenylation If On-Ladder causes OSIRIS to call peaks as alleles if they are on-ladder or “accepted” alleles.
 For example, when this parameter is selected, in a mixture where there is a major contributor allele 9, a minor 8.3 peak that was below the adenylation threshold would be called as an 8.3 allele if there is an 8.3 ladder allele or if the 8.3 allele is indicated as an accepted allele in the Off-ladder alleles list on the Assignments tab in the Lab Settings.
+This will also ensure accurate calling of the minor TH01 9.3 allele when it is below the adenylation threshold in a TH01 9.3/10 mixture.
+Laboratories analyzing mixtures should select this setting.
+Will the TH01 9.3 be called if 9.3/10 has 9.3 below the adenylation threshold, if this is unchecked?

 Do not call alleles with excess residuals causes OSIRIS to not call an allele for any peak flagged as having excess residual.
 Selecting this parameter can reduce the number of allele calls on artifactual peaks such as those with shifting.
 Editing will allow the allele call to be re-applied to the peak.
+See the description of Excessive Residual below

 Do Not Report Heterozygous Imbalance If Sample Is A Mixture causes OSIRIS to not trigger a heterozygous imbalance notice in any locus in a sample if the sample meets the conditions to be flagged as a mixture.

+Baseline analysis is more fully described in Appendix H: Dynamic Baseline Analysis.

 Test Adjusted Signal Heights Relative To Baseline (Overridden by below) causes OSIRIS to calculate a dynamic baseline but not to normalize the raw data.
 Instead, OSIRIS uses the dynamic baseline to calculate a relative peak height for each peak.
-The relative peak heights are used to reassess three potential artifacts: below Analysis Threshold, stutter and adenylation.
+The relative peak heights are used to reassess three potential artifacts: Below Analysis Threshold, Stutter and Adenylation.
 If a peak has any of those three artifacts before calculation of the relative heights, then the relative height is irrelevant, the peak is given a non-critical artifact, and is not called as an allele.
 However, if none of those three conditions holds for the absolute peak height, they are each reassessed using the peak’s relative height.
 If any of the three conditions hold for the relative height, the peak is not called as an allele and is given a critical artifact.
 Because this new artifact is critical, the peak can be edited by the user.
 The effect is to calculate peak heights corrected for the baseline and use those corrected peak heights in artifact determination.
+This preset can be used to evaluate the baseline curve predicted by OSIRIS by displaying the baseline and the raw data simultaneously in the Graph View (“R” and “B” buttons).
 If the next preset below (“Normalize Raw Data…”) is selected, this preset is ignored by OSIRIS.